mikekistler/pure-http-transport/sep.md

 }
 ```

-#### tools/list changed notification

-The response of the `tools/list` request will include an etag header.
-The MCP Client can later poll the MCP Server by issuing another GET request where if-none-match: etag; this returns 304-NotModified without the list if the list hasn’t changed, or returns 200-OK with the new list if the list has changed.

-### Resources

-#### resources/list

-#### resources/get

-GETting a binary resources can return raw bytes; base-64 encoding/decoding is no longer necessary simplifying code and reducing bandwidth.
-A GET on a large resource could also support the range request header allowing partial/resumable and concurrent GETs.

-### Prompts

 ## Rationale

 This section provides the rationale for design choices in the Pure HTTP Transport for MCP SEP that might be questioned.
 While the Pure HTTP transport specification follows the Streamable HTTP transport patterns where possible, there are intentional deviations to provide the scalability and reliability benefits of pure HTTP.